 Her subjects are fundamentally about Jewish prayer and history, the seminal importance of Torah in Jewish life, and her love of Israel and in particular Jerusalem.

 “I share my love of Jewish life, G-d, the Torah, and of Israel.
 I wish to inspire people to share that love.”

 Haim Sherrf is an Israeli-Canadian artist, born in Beersheva, Israel.

 At an early age, he won a children's art competition sponsored by the French magazine Paris Match..
 Later, as a teenager, his artwork was

 exhibited in art galleries throughout the world.

-for the jails in Quebec and a rabbi at "Jewish Hope" a hospital for the seniors in Montreal.
 He is the Artistic Director of ArtExpo Montreal amongst other projects.
 His work today is also greatly influenced by the teachings of Hasidism; In his own words: "Chassidut teaches us that a man is an intermediary between G-dliness and this world.
 Therefore, he has to use his natural-given talents to connect the two."

 Menucha Yankelovich is an Israeli Artist living in Jerusalem.
 Her unique take on contemporary blends the old with the new.
 Introducing new mediums and styles while maintaining a judaic aspect in her strength.

 I am an abstract artist.
 Painting is my speech.
 In my unique language, using the tools and techniques that I have perfected, I observe and explore and create works whose source is rooted in Creation.
 The end result conveys to the world an emotional experience.
 The language of abstraction allows me to express without words - words are the expression of the finite.
 The richness of nature is infinite.
 Abstraction aspires to the infinite; the dwelling of perfection.